Glossary of terms

 an explanatory message which can be sent (depending on admin choice) to recipients of Zivver messages which have never received Zivver messages before.

-email which is sent to addresses to join an organisation and create an account if there isn’t an existing account for the email address invited.
+email which is sent to addresses to join an organization and create an account if there isn’t an existing account for the email address invited.

 a user account which is managed by a Zivver administrator.